Chart Color Schemes

 Beechworth has a typical household mix, with a lower-than-average median household size

-Family households account for 68.8% of all households, including 24.0% couples with children, 34.5% couples without children, and 9.4% single parent families.
-Non-family households make up the remaining 31.2%, consisting of 29.1% lone person households and 2.3% group households.
-The median household size is 2.3 people, smaller than the Rest of Vic. average of 2.4.
+Family households constitute 68.8% of all households, including 24.0% couples with children, 34.5% couples without children, and 9.4% single parent families.
+Non-family households comprise the remaining 31.2%, with lone person households at 29.1% and group households at 2.3%.
+The median household size is 2.3 people, which is smaller than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households